 What if I did not mean the threat?

 Susan Karpa Criminal Lawyer in CalgaryIf you have been charged or are being investigated, hiring a Calgary assault lawyer is important.
-I can explain the strategy for fighting these charges, the repercussions of a guilty plea, the nature of a peace bond if applicable, and other related aspects of your charges.
-Contact us now for a 587-888-7149 free consultation.
+I am available to discuss the defence strategy for addressing these charges, the potential consequences of a guilty plea, the specifics of a peace bond if it applies, and any other relevant aspects related to your case.
+Please reach out to us for a free consultation at 587-888-7149.

 What if I did not mean the threat?